Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 correlations between Census and individual level variables (Goodman, 2013) or more complex techniques such as spatial microsimulation (Lovelace et al.,2014).

-It is clear that more research is needed on how best to promote cycling in different place.
+It is clear that more research is needed on how best to promote cycling.
 Returning to the global issues raised in the introduction, we have demonstrated that, in addition to improved data on the *problems*, there is also mounting of evidence about potential *solutions*.
 Policies to promote